WILLATRONIX/willatronix.com/flashback/docs/editor/timeline/elements.md

 The following element types are listed in the same order as the list shown in the 'Add Element' menu.

 All elements can be added more than once.
+If two of the same element has overlapping [keyframes](keyframes.md), the higher element in the list will have a higher priority.

 ### Camera